Military ranks of the Soviet Union (1943–1955): Variations

-Officer up to сommander-in-chief
+Officers

 Marshals of the branch

-The rank of Army general was only awarded to officers of the army, all other branches and services were promoted to the ranks of marshal and chief marshal of the branch.
+The rank of Army general was only awarded to officers of the army from the infantry branch directly, all other branches and services were promoted to the ranks of marshal and chief marshal of the branch (equivalents, respectively, to the ranks of Army general and Marshal of the Soviet Union).

+Commissioned officers

 Variations

-Field, service and engineering uniform for various officers.
+Service, field and engineering uniform for various officers.

+Student officers

 Ranks and rank insignia of the Soviet Navy

 By decree of the Presidium of the Supreme Soviet on 15 February 1943 on "distinction insignia to the Soviet Navy" the introduction of shoulder straps and epaulettes took effect, marking the début of Imperial Russian Navy-style insignia to the Soviet Navy.
 As the navy also had coastal services, ground ranks similar to the Red Army and Air Force were introduced with their respective insignia to be used by the coastal service personnel.
 These ranks were also used by the navy's medical corps and technical services.
 Shoulder rank insignia were in dark blue shoulder boards (gold on the dress uniform only for officers).